DiddiLeija/diddiparser2/docs/language/index.rst

 The DiddiScript language reference
 ==================================

-This section specifies the DiddiScript grammar, defined and used by DiddiParser 2.

 .. toctree::
+   :hidden:

    comments
    functions
    variables
    stdlib/index

+This section specifies the DiddiScript grammar, defined and used by DiddiParser 2.
+Refer to :doc:`stdlib/index` for documentation about the standard libraries.